ros-navigation/docs.nav2.org/tutorials/docs/adding_a_nav2_task_server.rst

 In the following section, we give an example on how to add a new Nav2 server, which we notionally call the ``route_server``, to our system.

 We make use of the launch files to compose different servers into a single process.
 The process is established by the ``ComposableNodeContainer`` container that is populated with composition nodes via ``ComposableNode``.
-This container can then be launched and used the same as any other Nav2 node.
+This container can then be launched and used just like any other Nav2 node.

 1. Add a new ``ComposableNode()`` instance in your launch file pointing to the component container of your choice.